better-ecosystem/.github/profile/README.md

 # 🌟 Welcome to the Better Ecosystem! 🌟

 Hi there!
-We're building the **Better Ecosystem**, a suite of applications that will include a new Desktop Environment (DE) for Linux distributions, tentatively called **betterTWM**.
+We're building the **Better Ecosystem**, a suite of applications that will include a new Desktop Environment (DE) for Linux distributions, tentatively called **BTDE (Better Tiling Window Manager)**.
 The entire ecosystem is designed with a focus on simplicity, efficiency, and a cohesive user experience. 🚀

 ## 🌱 Our Vision